 This curriculum design ensures that the needs of all children are met within the environment of high quality teaching and learning, supported by targeted, proven interventions where appropriate.
 There is a positive impact on children’s outcomes due to Millfield’s diverse curriculum.
 Enjoyment of the curriculum promotes achievement, confidence and good behaviour.
 Children feel safe to try new things.

-To view the Curriculum Statement download the document below.
-If you require any further curriculum information please contact the School Office.
+If you require any further curriculum information, please contact the School Office via telephone or email.